niklaushirt/ibm-aiops-deployer/doc/turbo/TURBONOMIC_FINOPS_Sample_Demo Script.md

 >**🚀 <u>Action</u>**
+>
->Click anywhere in the Clickthrough demo, or scroll in the live demo to show the Consumed resources
+>- Click anywhere in the Clickthrough demo, or scroll in the live demo to show the Consumed resources

 ![image](./pics/finops00024.png)